elenderg/PAL-1000/instruções de compilação.md

 `To add a field to some fields given a name and a nickname and a type name and a reference flag:`

-`Add the field to the fields given "field_" and nil.`
+`Add the field to the fields given "field" and nil.`

 `Put the name into the field's name.`